cleankod/currency-rate-converter/README.md

 * JDK 17
 * Gradle 7.4 (you can use the gradle wrapper instead)

+# REST API Documentation
+The REST API documentation is accessible after running the application on the `/swagger-ui/index.html` address

 # REST API
 ## Get account
 Endpoints: